Colleges by Location

 Student organizations are run by students of an institution, and its membership typically consists only of current students and/or alumni.

 Students who like music can join the University of San Francisco band or chorus.
-For individuals with a penchant for acting, there is a drama club offering an opportunity to get involved.
+For students with a talent for acting, there is a drama club.
 Interested in media and communication?
 University of San Francisco publishes its own newspaper and has its own radio station.

 Student Services

-There is a health clinic with personal/psychological counseling.
+There is a medical clinic with personal/psychological counseling.
 In addition, other services like Women's Center are available to the students of University of San Francisco.

 All in all, campus life at University of San Francisco is rich and vibrant and provides everything most students need.